kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I guess he knows these guys personally.
 - I have no recollection of communicating with this company although I do seem to have made a 9 minute call to them on 18th April.
 - Whatever was said, as far as I know, I had no further communication with them that day and decided to continue with DPR.
-- Curiously, I have a [somewhat concerning communication with them](#technofix) on 28th October 2024, the week they try to murder me in my own home by poisoning.
+- Curiously, I have a [somewhat concerning communication with them](#technofix) on 28th October 2024, the week that criminal gangs try to murder me in my own home by poisoning.
 - Here's my WhatsApp communication with Roberto up to Thursday 18th, the night before I visit the cyber expert DPR.

 ??? tip "WhatsApp with Roberto"